Updated by Tatiana Glazkova on April 15, 2021

 The main purpose of tests is the quality assurance of the final product.
-The best way to achieve that is by tracking defects throughout the testing process and sending them back to fix by the development team yet before releasing the software.
-In order to do that, it’s absolutely necessary to be up to date with every step and implemented changes, as well as the progress of test plan execution, especially if we’re dealing with more than one of them.
-It’s possible that each test execution will be performed by another person, what often makes the process difficult to follow.
-But there is one thing that, if used smartly, can be a big facilitation when it comes to tracking the overall progress by the manager.
-We’re talking here about the test execution report.
-Transparently displayed test results will help the stakeholders decide on further steps.
-But what makes for a good data presentation?
+The best way to accomplish it is to track defects throughout the testing process and send them back for fixes by the development team before the software is released.
+It means you need to be aware of each step and implemented changes, as well as the progress of the test plan, especially, if you deal with more than one of them.
+Each test run can be performed by a different person, which often makes it difficult to track the process.
+But there is a solution – Test Execution report in RTM, which helps managers track overall progress and determine the next steps.

-Aiming for the quality assurance of our product, we should know some good practices.
-First of all, the reports should be clear to everyone.
-It may seem obvious, but specialists often tend to create reports that aren’t quite understandable for other team members or customers, because of the complicated form, too specialized vocabulary, too many or not enough details.
-This leads to communication problems and makes it impossible to settle on a plan of action, for example, if there’s a necessity of re-execution of any particular test plan or if the release date of a final project should be delayed.
-There are some things worth checking whilst creating a test execution report, so it will do its work:
+Aiming for the quality assurance of a product, we should remember to make reports clear to everyone.
+It may seem obvious, but there is a tendency to create reports that aren’t quite understandable for other team members or customers.
+They can have either a complicated form and too specialized vocabulary or too many/not enough details.
+Complications lead to communication problems and make it impossible to settle on an action plan.
+The reasons can be very different, for example, there is a need to re-execute a specific test plan or the release date of the final project should be delayed.
+There are some things to check when generating a Test Execution report, so that it does its job:

 - make sure your report is specific but delivers complete information;

-- always double-check the data which is going to be placed on the report;
+- always double-check the data that is included in the report;

-- imagine you’re looking at your results for the first time – verify if the report is readable;
+- pretend you are looking at the report for the first time, check if it is readable;

-- if the generated report is too big, think about implementing filters to it;
+- if the generated report is too big, consider applying filters to it;

-- when it comes to a meeting – remember to be prepared, on time and ready to answer all the questions.
+- when it comes to a meeting, remember to be on time and prepared to answer questions.

-How to keep track of your testing progress with RTM?
+How to track the progress of testing with RTM

-During the creation of RTM the fact that test management requires a collaboration of analysts, developers, testers, designers, and managers was taken into consideration.
-That’s why you can be sure the reports generated with RTM will be simple, but they will contain all important information.
-For now, there are four test reports in our app: Traceability, Requirement Coverage, Test Case Execution, and Test Execution.
-The first one displays the relations between any two baselined issue types, using many-to-many relationship comparison, in a special traceability matrix.
+The first one displays the relations between any two base-lined issue types, using many-to-many relationship comparison, in a special traceability matrix.
 The second allows you to verify if all your requirements are covered by related test cases, test plans, test case executions or defects.
-The Test Case Execution report gives the possibility of tracking a specified test case executions progress and is generated as a pie chart, which presents all TCEs statuses.
-The fourth report, Test Execution, also shows the overall progress of test case executions but in the wider context, which we describe more in detail in the present article.
+The Test Case Execution report gives the possibility of tracking a specified test case executions progress and is generated as a pie chart, which presents all TCE statuses.
+The fourth report, Test Execution, also shows the overall progress of test case executions but in the wider context, which we describe more in detail just below.

 The two last reports can also be displayed on the Test Dashboard.
 The feature lets us see the overall progress of our testing, as well as the statuses of particular test cases on a single screen.
 This functionality will surely be appreciated especially by Test Managers and IT Analysts, as it allows them to keep track and stay involved every step on the way.
 But of course, it’s not all of its benefits.
 The Test Dashboard supports the workflow of testers themselves, as using it they can immediately tell where they are in the whole process, estimate how much work they have to do, and come to many helpful conclusions.